 Dangerously vs. Harmlessly Venomous — Dangerously venomous herps are a threat to human life or limb and bites from these snakes should always be considered medically significant.
 Harmlessly venomous herps use their venom to subdue prey but are typically not dangerous to humans because a) they have an ineffective venom delivery mechanism, b) their mouths are too small to gain purchase, and c) their venom is not adapted for causing physiological damage to mammals.
 The distinction is largely based on the general function of the venom itself, however, humans may react differently to any envenomation based on their unique physiology.
 It is a good precaution to immediately monitor any suspected snakebite.

 — If you happen to be bitten by a venomous snake follow these steps.
-The immediate pain and swelling should confirm that you have been envenomated, however, if you have any question about it, assume that you have been.
+The immediate pain and swelling should confirm that you have been envenomated, however, if you have any questions about it, assume that you have been.

 - Seek medical attention as soon as possible (dial 911 or call local Emergency Medical Services EMS).
 Do not wait for the person to look or feel sick.

 - Call The University of Kansas Hospital Poison Control Center (KU-PCC) at 1-800-222-1222.
-The Poison Control Center will advise you on correct treatment and help you determine whether you need to go to a hospital or a doctor’s office and what care they should provide.
-There is a broad range of experience among care facilities in treating venomous snakebites, the KU-PCC will bring a toxicologist into every snakebite call.
+The Poison Control Center will advise you on the correct treatment and help you determine whether you need to go to a hospital or a doctor’s office and what care they should provide.
+There is a broad range of experience among care facilities in treating venomous snakebites, the KU-PCC will bring a toxinologist into every snakebite call.